natasha-ironhack/cedar-pine-client/README.md

 --Make footer stick to bottom of browser   DONE-ish --hide checkout button until after products are added to cart   DONE --after adding a candle, redirect back to candle page    DONE
+----fix payment info in url    DONE
+--for the edit page: make it so it's okay to only edit one part and it changes just that part    DONE

 --—candle filter    PARTIALLY DONE

 --make green outline for cedar and pine logo
---fix payment info in url
---—button to fill in delivery address if same as billing address --for the edit page: make it so it's okay to only edit one part and it changes just that part
+--—button to fill in delivery address if same as billing address

 FRONT-END CLIENT ROUTES:
 -> / Homepage DONE!!!
 -> /candles/:id | candles detail page DONE!!!!
 -> /user | user profile DONE!!!!
 -> /cart (NOTE: i think it's /auth/cart?)
 DONE!!!!!
--> /checkOut PARTIALLY DONE
+-> /checkOut  DONE
 ->/confirmation DONE!

 -> 404